 More from basketball recruiting

-- Indiana Basketball: Khristian Lander named junior All-American
+- Indiana Basketball: Class of 2020(1) Breakdown – Khristian Lander

 currently, but have been rumored to be open to opting to reclassify to 2020.
 Rivals recruiting analyst Corey Evans believes both remain an option for the Hoosiers, but thinks that Lander could be that guy for Indiana if he does opt for 2020.